 Are you submitting a communications tower project for HPD review?

 Applicants for certain Federal Communications Commission (FCC) licenses-related to communications tower construction are required to follow 47 CFR Part 1, Nationwide Programmatic Agreement for Review Under the National Historic Preservation Act (NPA).
 For background information, visit the Federal Communications Commission website.
 Per the NPA, all applicants should conduct research within HPD's files in order to determine previously identified historic resources.
 This step requires visiting our office to review files not available through our online database, GNAHRGIS, such as County and City survey, National Register, Centennial Farm, Topical, and Environmental Review files.
 Please see our Research Information for Cell Tower Applicants Guide for more information about our files.
+For small cell (50 feet or less) installations, please see our Interim Small Cell Policy.

 Contact the National Register Specialist to set up a research appointment.